 - Nodes are fully supported save that a node can only be associated with a single label.

-- Undirected edges are not supported.
+- Undirected relationships are not supported.

-- Path variables (alternating sequence of nodes and relationships)
+- Path variables (alternating sequence of nodes and relationships).

 - String literals

 NULL is supported as a representation of a missing or undefined value.

 This is a somewhat nebulous area in Cypher itself, with a lot of edge cases.
 Broadly speaking, RedisGraph behaves as expected with string and numeric values.
 There are likely some behaviors involving the numerics NaN, -inf, inf, and possibly -0.0 that deviate from the Cypher standard.
 We do not support any of these properties at the type level, meaning nodes and relationships are not internally comparable.

 - MANDATORY MATCH

 - ORDER BY

 - ASC and DESC are supported at the level of the sub-clause, but not for individual properties (issue #96)